flybywiresim/docs/docs/beginner-guide/preparing-mcdu.md

     ^^Arrival ILS^^

-    In a similar fashion you can also input the ILS/LOC frequency on this page if it hasn't been inputted already.
-Remember our arrival airport/rwy is `EGCC/05R` with ILS05R having a frequency of `111.55`
+    If you inputted a STAR into your flight plan before departure your ILS frequency may not be tuned correctly for arrival. **Ensure** that you verify your ILS frequency when you reach the arrival phase of your flight - see [Approach and Landing (ILS)](landing.md).

+    Remember our arrival airport/rwy is `EGCC/05R` with ILS05R having a frequency of `111.55`.
 When inputting a frequency and you are in range of the ILS it will auto populate the indentifier and course for you there is no need to fill these fields.

     * Using the keypad type in `111.55` and press LSK3 to input it.